-Some traditions refer to this as the impeccability of the use of language, or being a white magician.
+Some traditions refer to this as the impeccability in the use of language, or being like a white magician.
 As opposed to a black magician, who use words to manipulate, abuse or curse others.

 Some areas for consideration: